TheCodeSojourner/parens-from-the-past/README.md

 - **Clay Configuration** (`clay.edn`):
   - Processes notebooks from `notebooks/` into Quarto Markdown (`.qmd`) files.
   - Outputs HTML to the `docs/` directory.
-  - Features: Hides code blocks by default for a narrative focus.
+  - Features: Hides most code blocks by default for a narrative focus.

 This configuration allows the novel to be read as an interactive, web-based book, with multiple chapters each generating corresponding `.html` files.
 The rendering emphasizes readability while preserving the educational and philosophical essence of the content.